A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Security crisis (local, national tensions),

-• Economic crisis (inflation, sudden rise in unemployment),
+• Economic crisis (high inflation, sudden rise in unemployment),

 • Environmental crisis (flood, drought).